denizezgikurt/huggingchain-imageteller/README.md

 A Streamlit app that turns any uploaded image to an audio story.

 Requires:
-Transformers
+Transformers,
-Tensorflow or Pytorch
+Tensorflow or Pytorch,
-Langchain
+Langchain,
-Python-dotenv
+Python-dotenv,
-Streamlit
+Streamlit.